 When a shopper enters a store, retailers do everything they can to optimize the customer experience.
 While high-end apparel brands are famous for top-notch in-store experiences (check out the Dolce & Gabbana store on Rodeo Drive in Beverly Hills), companies like Everlane and Urban Outfitters have also put a lot of thought into how the customer experiences their stores because they know that the better experience a customer has, the more they are likely to buy.

 The same principle applies to online shopping, but not all apparel brands and retailers have yet mastered the art of user experience (UX).
 Sometimes, a minor tweak to the product page or a touch of creativity in the checkout process can make a difference.
 However, it's essential to measure these changes to understand their impact on the overall shopping experience.

-Our team has scoured the web and picked three examples of great UX in Apparel eCommerce to inspire you to make that change that just might make your customer experience even better online.
+Our team has scoured the web and picked three examples of great UX in Apparel eCommerce to inspire you to make that change that might improve your customer experience online.
 Enjoy!

 Kule offers a seamless and visually appealing browsing experience.
 By showcasing their clothing collections with high-quality images and a clean, organized layout, they make it easy for shoppers to find what they want.
 Kule also incorporates simple navigation and filtering options to help customers sort through items.